-Wey Valley Solar Schools Energy Co-operative is an exciting and pioneering venture - a community owned energy co-operative set up by local people.
+The Wey Valley Solar Schools Co-operative is an exciting and pioneering venture - a community owned energy co-operative set up by local people from the towns of Guildford and Godalming in Surrey.
 In 2011 our share offer raised £625,000 from individual investors to put solar panels on the roofs of six state secondary schools in Surrey.
-We could have raised more and installed more panels but unfortunately the government's fast track review of the feed in tariff in October 2011 prevented this and we had to close the share offer early and return over £100,000 to potential investors..

-Our Co-operative provides each of our six schools with:
+Our Co-operative provides each of our seven schools with:

 We are keen to support other communities to replicate what we have done and they are welcome to contact us.
-All our documentation is available on this website to assist other prospective community co-operatives including our share offer document.
+Most of our documentation is available on this website to assist other prospective community co-operatives.